MioraRabearivelo/e-transport/README.md

 # E-transport

-#### E-transport is the online application to register your trip, we offer a 100% completed control to those who want to use our platform
+#### E-transport is the online application to register your trip, we offer a 100% completed control for those who want to use our platform

 ## Installation